 Picture this: A show about the loves and losses of six friends living in New York.
 I’m not talking about the hit NBC sitcom Friends, but Netflix’s new comedy series created by Francesca Delbanco and Nicholas Stoller which premieres on July 14, Friends from College.

-The concept is essentially the same, but instead of twenty-somethings, the friends are forty-somethings, and this makes all the difference.
+The concept is essentially the same, but instead of 20-somethings, the friends are 40-somethings, and this makes all the difference.

 What’s it about?

 Sam, Nick, Lisa, Ethan, Marianne, and Max are best friends from college.
 Twenty years later they all find themselves back in New York, and the friend group looks to keep up the same relationships they had while living in their dorm rooms.